jaunesarmiento/fries/README.md

 ## Special Thanks

 I'd like to thank [Dave Gamache], [Connor Sears], and [Jacob Thornton] for a wonderful job on [Ratchet].
 The conversion of the official Android icons was done in [IcoMoon].
+And the Fries logo was done by my good friend Jeffrey Viloria.

 ## License